Editor’s note: As an etiquette guide, this article is based on opinion. It’s goal is to create a standard.

 Addressing an Email

-An email should only be address to multiple recipients if you need to send an identical message to all of them and it’s appropriate for them to all know who it’s being sent to.
+An email should only be addressed to multiple recipients if you need to send an identical message to all of them and it’s appropriate for them to all know who it’s being sent to.
 For example; if you’re planning a meeting then emailing all the participants together is appropriate, but if you’re applying for jobs then you need to send each employer a separate email.
 If there are people who don’t need to be a part of the conversation but do need to be included in the paper trail then you can CC them, but never use BCC.

 The subject line should be a one line summary of the purpose of the email.
 Don’t use it to convince people to read the email, they should be doing that anyway.
-The subject line is best use to identify individual emails to check the information therein or follow up later.
+The subject line is best used to identify individual emails to check the information therein or follow up later.

 It’s a sad commentary on our society that I need to explain this part, but I have to none the less.
 Every email must be read unless you already know that it doesn’t warrant a reply and contains no useful information, like all those Facebook emails.